Ex-fund manager sentenced to prison for insider trading

 But Sullivan asked if it was “kind of perverse” to consider Diamondback a victim.

 Diamondback should have prevented the trades from happening, and conceivably could have been charged, he said.
-And it could discourage firms from imposing strict compliance procedures, allowing them to either profit from undetected insider trading or seek restitution from traders when they are caught.
+And it could discourage firms from imposing strict compliance procedures, allowing them to either profit from undetected insider trading or seek restitution from traders when they’re caught.

 “It’s hard to get one’s head around that Diamondback is a victim when Diamondback could have been charged,” Sullivan said.